-When state law does not authorize a default surrogate decision maker, doctors and hospitals still usually turn to next of kin, although the extent of their legal authority becomes less clear.
+When state law does not authorize a default surrogate decision maker and doctors and hospitals turn to next of kin, the extent of their legal authority becomes less clear.
 In the rare event that the issue is referred to a court, courts generally prefer to name a family member as guardian or conservator to make health care decisions, but they may also turn to a friend or a stranger to direct care.
 A health care power of attorney (and a living will if it provides useful guidance) eliminates almost any need for the courts to get involved and helps ensure that the person’s health care decisions will be respected.

-To be legally valid, a living will must comply with state law requirements such as those regarding how the document is signed and witnessed or what must be included in the text of the document.
+To be legally valid, a living will must comply with state law requirements such as those regarding how the document is signed and witnessed or notarized or what must be included in the text of the document.
 Many states have specific forms available for people to use if they choose.
-People can usually find examples of acceptable forms from hospitals and other health care practitioners, local offices on aging, or law (bar) association web sites.
+People can usually find examples of acceptable forms from hospitals and other health care professionals, local offices on aging, or law (bar) association web sites.

 Examples of language

 Everyone's situation and wishes are unique and complex.
 Thus, the brief examples of living will language included here are provided simply to help illustrate the wide variety of issues.
 For example, to indicate a preference for full aggressive medical treatment, the document might state: "I want my life to be prolonged to the greatest extent possible without regard to my condition, the chances I have for recovery, the burdens of the treatment, or the cost of the procedures."
 It should be noted, however, that the person’s choice has certain limits.
-For example, health care practitioners are not required to provide treatments that are medically inappropriate or clearly futile.
+For example, health care professionals are not required to provide treatments that are medically inappropriate or clearly futile.

 Still others may draw this line differently.
 For example, they might want the document to state: “If I have permanent and severe brain damage (for example, I can open my eyes, but I cannot speak or understand) and I am not expected to get better, I do not want my life to be prolonged, and I do not want life-sustaining treatment (including artificial feeding and hydration) to be provided or continued.”